OlyMarco/Behaviourally-based-Synthesis-of-Scene-aware-Footstep-Sound-Demo-/README.md

-# Behaviourally-based Synthesis of Scene-aware Footstep-Sound (Demo)
+# *Behaviourally-based Synthesis of Scene-aware Footstep Sound*
 # Introducation
 ##
-  This is a Unity demo of Behaviourally-based Synthesis of Scene-aware Footstep Sound.
-Try the demo to feel how your behaviours and different scenes influence sounds.
+  This is a Unity demo of *Behaviourally-based Synthesis of Scene-aware Footstep Sound*.
+Try the demo to feel how behaviours and scenes influence footstep sound.
 Here is the download link: https://drive.google.com/file/d/1cGjgegC9f3vMLgW8L4dqG2sMCScL_O1r/view?usp=share_link

   The scene package is *Viking Village URP* from Unity Asset Store.
   Here is the link: https://assetstore.unity.com/packages/essentials/tutorial-projects/viking-village-urp-29140

   There're still some bugs in the demo.
-Don't mind them, just pay attition to the technique's demonstration.
+Don't mind them, just pay attition to the technique.

 # Usage
 ##
-  The Unity Engine is 2021.3.16f1c1.
+  The version of Unity Engine is 2021.3.16f1c1.

-  You can open the scene file *The_Viking_Village.unity* in the folder *DemoScene* with Unity Engine.
+  You should load the scene file *The_Viking_Village.unity* in the folder *DemoScene* in Unity 3D(URP) Core.
 ## Basic Inputs:
   Use *W, A, S, D* and your mouse to basically control the character.